officialpycasbin/django-casbin-auth/README.md

 }
 ```

-to better prompt the configure method of django-authorization, we made a django-app based on django-authorization, you can see it in [django-authorization-example](https://github.com/pycasbin/django-authorization-example)
+to better prompt the configure method of django-casbin-auth, we made a django-app based on django-casbin-auth, you can see it in [django-casbin-auth-example](https://github.com/officialpycasbin/django-casbin-auth-example)

 ## Usage